GeoCall Resource Page

 Geocall will go live and all EDEN-related systems will go off-line.
 Ticketing data will be available for seven years.
-As this date approaches, Georgia 811 will share the hour-by-hour schedule of activities that will be occurring on the 4th.
+As this date approaches, Georgia 811 will share the hour-by-hour schedule of activities that will be occurring on July 30th.

 Member Development Period

 Georgia 811 is committed to providing members with information and assistance needed to update any automated systems used to receive locate tickets.
 Sample programming code and ticket data output will be shared with members, and Georgia 811 IT staff will host regular conference calls to assist members.

 Georgia 811 GeoCall Deployment Calls

 Georgia 811 will be hosting phone conference every two weeks to share project status and implementation information, as well as to answer any member questions.
 These calls will be hosted on Fridays at 2 PM.
 You can sign up for these calls by clicking here.
 Simply click on the sign-up link for the date when you want to attend.
 As calls are completed, a recording of the conference call is posted in place of the sign-up link.
 If you do not receive a confirmation email after you sign up, be sure to check your Junk/Spam folder.